NeoTim/bv-vger/doc/lambdas.md

     return response
 ```

 After creating a new lambda, you must run the full serverless deployment to include it to the existing CloudFormation stack.
-If you deploy the lambda function independent of the stack, you will later run in trouble syncing the function when adding it to cf stack down the road.
+If you deploy the lambda function independent of the stack, you will later run into trouble syncing the function when adding it to cf stack down the road.

-### Helper Functions Explaination
+### Helper Functions Explanation

 __Note__: Many of the helper functions can be and should be reorganized.